Treaty of Riga

-The Soviet-Polish borders established by the treaty remained in force until World War II.
-They were later redrawn during the Tehran Conference, Yalta Conference and Potsdam Conference.
+Under the treaty, Poland recognized Soviet Ukraine and Belarus, abrogating its 1920 Treaty of Warsaw with the Ukrainian People's Republic.
+The Treaty of Riga established a Polish–Soviet border about 250 km east of the Curzon Line, incorporating large numbers of Ukrainians and Belarusians into the Second Polish Republic.
+Poland, which agreed to withdraw from areas further east (notably Minsk), renounced claims to the Polish–Lithuanian Commonwealth's border prior to the 1772 First Partition of Poland, recovering only those eastern regions (Kresy) lost to Russia in the 1795 Third Partition.
+Russia and Ukraine agreed to withdraw their claims to lands west of the demarcated border line.
+Poland, by recognising the puppet states of the USSR and simultaneously withdrawing recognition of the UPR (its only ally in the Polish-Bolshevik war), was in fact giving up on the federation programme, while Russia approved of the fact that the whole of Galicia, as well as the territories of the former Russian Empire, inhabited largely by non-Polish people, were to be found within Poland's borders.
+The treaty also addressed matters of sovereignty, citizenship, national minorities, repatriation, and diplomatic and commercial relations.
+The Treaty lasted until the invasion of Poland by the Soviet Union in 1939, and their borders were redefined by an agreement in 1945.

 Background

 World War I removed former state borders across Europe.
 Following the Russian Revolution which had renounced Tsarist claims to Poland, as well as the Central Powers provisions for Congress Poland in the March 1918 Treaty of Brest-Litovsk, The Great War had ended with the collapse of the Central Powers.
 The Treaty of Versailles had re-established Poland's independence after a century and a half of being divided by three empires.

 The Russian Civil War presented an opportunity for Poland, under the leadership of Józef Piłsudski, to regain parts of the territories of the former Polish–Lithuanian Commonwealth that had been incorporated into the Russian Empire during the Partitions of Poland–Lithuania.
 In 1920, Piłsudski's initially successful military offensive into Ukraine, whose aim was to establish an independent Ukraine in alliance with Poland, was met with a Soviet counter-offensive into central Poland.
 Poland was seen by the Soviets, who intended to extend the revolution westwards, as a land bridge to Western Europe.
 The Polish–Soviet War culminated in the Battle of Warsaw, won by the Poles.
 Further military setbacks persuaded Soviet Russia to enter into peace treaty negotiations.
 This was a relief for the government of Poland, a country heavily damaged and exhausted by the war, who also wanted to conclude peace talks.
 Piłsudski and his supporters, however, having failed in their quest, opposed the peace process.